 Cooling Tower Efficiency

-Cooling towers use the evaporative cooling principle to cool the circulated water, and
+A cooling tower use evaporative cooling to reduce the temperature of circulated water, and

 - they are in general smaller and cheaper for the same cooling loads than other cooling systems